Practical tips about all you need to know about gas nozzles for MIG/MAG torches

 If you choose the wrong gas nozzle, there is a high risk that the shielding gas coverage will not be sufficient.
 The following images visualize the gas flow that can be recorded with the so-called Schlieren interferometry in the ABICOR BINZEL ARCLab.
 In the in-house research and development department, the gas flow is visualised and analysed with special cameras while the welding process is running.

 These four images are snapshots from the visualisation of the gas flow with Schlieren interferometry.
 They show the gas flow and its flow behavior on a flat workpiece and with two different gas nozzle shapes.
 In addition to the shape of the gas nozzle itself, the gas flow rate and the workpiece geometry also have a major influence on the quality of the gas coverage.

-The top row of the images shows an unsuitable gas nozzle shape – left without an arc, right with an arc – which can be seen from the turbulence in the shielding gas.
+The top row of the images shows an unsuitable gas nozzle with trumpet shape – left without an arc, right with an arc – which can be seen from the turbulence in the shielding gas.
 This comparison also clearly shows that the arc has a decisive influence on the flow behavior.
 The bottom row of the figures shows a cylindrical gas nozzle that ensures a constant laminar flow of shielding gas in the welding process and thus optimal gas coverage.